wilmixjemin8/CWEB/README.md

 10) WEB10.0

-These  are Advanced  cloud  Webapplication with  wallet.....
+These  are Advanced  remote  Webapplication or  terminal  webservice with  wallet.....

-Note: Remaining Technologies .... will  be  invented later  in  year  2017.
+Note: Remaining Technologies, programming langauages  .... will  be  invented later  in  year  2017.

 Wilmix  real  Most  powerful  Programming Language will come  after   2020  which  is  ????.